 The team identified market sectors that could use land or facilities on the NAS Oceana footprint, including those that could serve on-base needs and regional market demands.
 The team provided a path for the Navy to work with key partners, investigate options and consider alternative leasehold structures in order to explore and implement (as appropriate) public-private partnerships.

 The team was led by Jerry Turner, Jr., CRE, Houston, TX.
-Panelists were Kirk King, CRE, San Antonio, TX; William Norton, CRE, Manchester, NH; Harry “Skip” Preble, CRE, Fredericksburg, TX; Reid Wilson, CRE, Houston, TX.
+Panellists were Kirk King, CRE, San Antonio, TX; William Norton, CRE, Manchester, NH; Harry “Skip” Preble, CRE, Fredericksburg, TX; Reid Wilson, CRE, Houston, TX.
+Thanks to Casey Kemper, CRE, who conducted a preliminary site visit to NAS Oceana.